Once December 31st has come and gone, your tax liability for the tax year will be set in stone.

 8. Do you understand what your tax filing requirements are for the states where your business is registered such as annual filing, personal property tax returns, etc.?

-9. If you own investment property, have you considered doing a cost-segregation study in order to increase your depreciation expense?
+9. If you own investment property, have you considered doing a cost-segregation study to increase your depreciation expense?

 10. If you bought or sold property this year, have you considered the impact of capital gains, adding rehab expenses to the basis of the property, and whether the holding costs (mortgage interest, taxes, and insurance) are deductible?